skabdulhaq/CTF-learnings/CTF-writeups/BytesbanditCTF/blockchain-GuessTheName.md

 https://www.youtube.com/watch?v=tbjyc-VQaQo
 https://www.youtube.com/watch?v=hzH6fgKhSMg
 Here is quick summary
-- You can use contract address to directly talk with the contract insted of importing or adding its code to our contact.
+- You can use contract address to directly talk with the contract instead of importing or adding its code to our contact.
-- In this challange we have to specify the address of the interface contract with `msg.sender`.
+- In this challenge we have to specify the address of the interface contract with `msg.sender`.

 ## Exploit planning